Preamble

 1. Make a change to your repository.
 Edit your README, or add a file.

 2. Check the status of your repository, add your changes to the staging area.
-This command might be useful:
+This command will add all untracked changes to the staging area:

 git add *